-- i) Emergency Evacuation Drills will be conducted on a monthly basis as required by the Act.
+- i) Emergency Evacuation Drills will be conducted monthly as required by the Act.
 Written records are kept documenting the date and time of each drill and the number of Staff and Children evacuated.
 A summary of success including recommendations for improvement may be recorded as well.
 Records shall be maintained for one year from the date of each evacuation. - ii) At any other time that the fire alarm system is activated Treasure Keepers Children's Centre Inc. will be evacuated.
-The Director, Assistant Director, Supervisor or designated alternate will phone 911 and give the necessary particulars. - iii) Emergency Evacuations Drills will follow the emergency evacuation procedures. - iv) Parents please participate in evacuations and shelter-in-place if a drill or procedure occurs while you are at the centre.
+The Director, Supervisor or designated alternate will phone 911 and give the necessary information.

+- ii) Emergency Evacuations Drills will follow the emergency evacuation procedures. - iii) Parents, please participate in evacuations and shelter-in-place if a drill or procedure occurs while you are at the centre.